roryharder/roryharder.github.io/index.md

 # Research

-I am giving a talk on joint attention at the Pacific APA in early April 2021, with comments from John Campbell and Johannes Roessler.
+I am giving a talk on joint attention at the Pacific APA in early April 2021.

 Here are some papers I am working on.
 Feel free to e-mail me for drafts.
 Any comments are appreciated!

-* [under review]

 * Salience and Deixis in the Anaphora Resolution of Demonstratives and Definite Descriptions (in preparation)